 Online.
 You don’t need a storefront to open a bakery.
 You can start out online.
 With a killer website, pictures of your work, and a way to place an order, you can run it from your home.

 Counter service.
-With a small commercial space, customers can walk in and pick up baked goods from an employee-managed counter.
+With a small commercial space, customers can walk in and pick up baked goods such as kaiser rolls from an employee-managed counter.

 Specialty service.
 If you plan to specialize in a certain kind of baked good, a specialty service is your best option.
 Whether you run the business from your home or rent a space is up to you.